galamo/Artlist_Nodejs_Course/readme.md

 - Integration test

 ## EX 19.9
-- Create The following entry point - countries/3code
+- Create The following entry point - GET /countries/code
 - Validate the code contains 3 characters, required and only string
 - delegate your request to https://restcountries.com/v3.1/alpha/{code}